timotejroiko/discord.js-light/README.md

 ### message.reactions.forge(emoji or id)

-Creates a Reaction instance from an emoji id or emoji unicode and the current message.
+Creates a MessageReaction instance from an emoji id or emoji unicode and the current message.